preetpalS/Front-End-Framework/README.md

 *Please note that this is a WORK-IN-PROGRESS and is NOT stable.*

 Some SASS and TypeScript code that I extracted from some of the websites that I have built.

 Intended to work with all modern browsers (Chrome, Edge, FireFox, IE (IE11), Opera, Safari).

+Currently migrating code to make use of ES6 modules.

 ## Installation